 Evolutionary psychology is a relatively new paradigm for understanding human social behavior which argues that attributes such as altruism, protection of children, coyness in females, or pair-bonding, have a genetic basis.
 Discussion of social institutions is incomplete without a grounding in evolutionary psychology.
+Evolutionary psychology is an approach that views human nature as the product of a universal set of evolved psychological adaptations to recurring problems in the ancestral environment.
+Evolutionary psychology has from the beginning focused on individual-level behaviors, determined by species-typical psychological adaptations.
 Evolutionary psychology focuses primarily on the "why?" questions, while traditional psychology focuses on the "how?" questions.
 Gaulin and McBurney 2003.
-Evolutionary psychology is an approach that views human nature as the product of a universal set of evolved psychological adaptations to recurring problems in the ancestral environment.
-According to Steven Pinker, evolutionary psychology is "not a single theory but a large set of hypotheses" and a term that "has also come to refer to a particular way of applying evolutionary theory to the mind, with an emphasis on adaptation, gene-level selection, and modularity."

 Evolutionary psychology is "not a single theory but a large set of hypotheses" and a term that "has also come to refer to a particular way of applying evolutionary theory to the mind, with an emphasis on adaptation, gene-level selection, and modularity." - Steven Pinker.

 Evolutionary psychology is closely linked to sociobiology, though there are key differences between them like, the emphasis on domain-specific rather than domain-general mechanisms, the relevance of measures of current fitness, the importance of mismatch theory, and psychology rather than behavior.
 Most of what is now labeled as sociobiological research is now confined to the field of behavioral ecology.